-As we embarked on this project, we realized that many commercial dictionary apps cling to their legacy in print, where physical page space and ways to associate words were limited.
-As a result, we instead opted to create a truly unabridged dictionary.
+As we embarked on this project, we realized that many commercial dictionary and thesaurus apps cling to their legacy in print, where physical page space and ways to associate words were limited.
+As a result, we instead opted to create a truly unabridged reference.

-Informational texts can provide definitions, but context is sometimes missing.
-We know that language is defined by how it’s actually spoken and written.
+Traditional dictionaries can provide definitions, but many fail to provide context – and language is defined by how it’s actually spoken and written.
 As such, Definicious is filled with over a million real world examples from Pulitzer Prize winning and other notable books throughout the 20th and 21st centuries.
-The fictional and non-fictional literary examples show how authors – not informational texts – use words.
+The fictional and non-fictional literary examples show how authors, journalists, and scholars – not informational texts – use words.
 When a user looks up a word in Definicious, they might see it as it is used in Harry Potter, To Kill a Mockingbird, Freakonomics, the New York Times, or peer-reviewed, academic papers.

-Building on the excellent definitions written by the crowd-sourced editors at Wiktionary, IDEA’s lexicographic team wrote more than 1,300 short, digestible definitions for all common words, including “who,” “what,” and “the.”
-For words that also have Wikipedia entries, we include a snippet of the article as well.
+Building on the excellent definitions written by the crowd-sourced editors at Wiktionary, IDEA’s lexicographic team wrote more than 2,700 short, digestible definitions for all common words, including “who,” “what,” and “the.”
+For over 100k other words that also have Wikipedia entries, we included a snippet of the article as well.

 Definicious goes beyond the traditional reference text by allowing users to explore interesting facts about words and wordplay, such as common letter patterns and phonetics/rhymes.
-These include curiosities like anagrams, as well as words that share elements with other words, such as the way which “earthworm” and “earthquake” start with the same five letters or “insect” and “intersect” end with the same four.
+These include curiosities like anagrams, as well as words that share elements with other words, such as how “earthworm” and “earthquake” start with the same five letters or “insect” and “intersect” end with the same four.

-The app is presented in a clean, simple user interface that allows for quick lookups, and that enables users to easily tap from word to word, learn more, save their favorites, and share their findings across multiple devices via the cloud.
+The app is presented in a clean, simple user interface that allows for quick lookups, enabling users to easily tap from word to word, learn more, save their favorites, and share their findings across multiple devices via the cloud.

-We know that language is dirty.
+We also know that language is dirty.
 The IDEA Linguabase is based on real usage of English throughout the 20th and 21st centuries, though some references date back to the 16th century.
-Throughout the centuries, English has been used in vulgarities and slurs.
-Moreover, words that have a neutral meaning in one era can take on an offensive meaning in another.
-Definicious is delivered with a scrubbed dictionary that is family-friendly and safe for schools.
-To keep things clean, we have removed all profanity and outright offensive terms.
-The full dictionary that includes vulgarities can be unlocked for free with an Apple ID password.
+English contains vulgarities and slurs.
+Moreover, words that have a neutral meaning in one era can prove offensive in another.
+Definicious is delivered as a scrubbed dictionary that is family-friendly and safe for schools, with all profanity and outright offensive terms removed.
+The full, uncensored dictionary, including vulgarities, can be unlocked for free with an Apple ID password.